SAP-samples/teched2023-AD161/exercises/Ex7/README.md

-# Exercise 7 - Create a List Report UI Application based on Fiori elements
+# Exercise 7 - Create a List Report UI Application

 After the creation of the service with several entities, we will create a list report with an object page based on the Fiori elements technology.